devtyr/trello-releasenotes/README.md

 Please note that the result is a `.markdown` file that can be processed with other modules like [ideamark](https://github.com/devtyr/ideamark "ideamark") or [mdserv](https://github.com/Bonuspunkt/mdserv "mdserv").

+### Which cards will be exported?

+All cards of the given list having comments that start with `RELEASE:` are exported.
+If there are multiple entries having this "flag", all of them are exported.

 ## License

 MIT